ploomber/soopervisor/doc/kubernetes.rst

 mounted volumes, etc. This implies a steep (and unnecessary) learning curve for a lot of people who can benefit from it.

-Soopervisor automates the creation of Argo's YAML spec.
-So users think in terms of functions, scripts and notebooks, not in terms of clusters nor containers.
+Soopervisor can export `Ploomber <https://github.com/ploomber/ploomber>`_ projects to Argo's YAML spec format.
+This way users can test their workflows locally and scale to a cluster when they need to and organize workflows in terms of functions, scripts and notebooks, not in terms of clusters nor containers.

-Soopervisor exports `Ploomber <https://github.com/ploomber/ploomber>`_ projects.
 A Ploomber workflow can be specified via a YAML spec (there is also a Python API for advanced use cases), which only requires users to tell what to run (function/script/notebook) and where to save the output: